 Apprentice Power facilitates the development of competency-based 3D printing and technology transfer apprenticeship models through collaborations with participating stakeholders.
 They are designed to eliminate the silos that often limit the achievement of social, economic and environmental objectives.

 Associations contribute to the growth and sustainability of businesses and industries on a grand scale while demonstrating a commitment to diversity and inclusive economic growth.

-Apprentice Power endeavors to establish cyber-secure regions and populate them with an abundance of diversely-skilled talent across advanced and emerging industries.
-The process can significantly broaden the economic development value proposition as relates to business attraction, retention and expansion.
-Apprentice Power will position technology transfer on this landscape as a catalyst for new facilities construction, foreign direct investment, impact investing and international exports.
+Apprentice Power also endeavors to establish cyber-secure regions and populate them with an abundance of diversely-skilled additive manufacturing, technology transfer, cyber security and other high-demand talent.
+The process can significantly broaden the economic development value proposition as relates to the attraction, retention and expansion of businesses in these and other high-growth industries.